Author: Ron Graham

 Here is a simple example.
 In the Bible, God reveals that he thinks he is the Heavenly Father.
 But many people think God should be the Earth Mother and they refer to God as "She".
 Now they should say, "Lord, if you think you are my Heavenly Father, then so will I think".
 Instead they say, "I think God is my Earth Mother, and I'm not going to change my thoughts on this matter for any patriarchal god, so I'll change the scriptures to accommodate my thoughts."

-Getting back to the statement at the beginning of this lesson...
-It raises interesting questions about the function of the human mind with regard to interpreting God’s word.
-Were we to switch off our minds and stop thinking, then we would be unable to hear, understand, or respond to the word of God.
+If we were to switch off our minds and stop thinking, then we would be unable to hear, understand, or respond to the word of God.
 Whilst the thoughts of God alone are the authority for religious faith and practice, the purpose of God’s word is to reveal his thoughts to our minds.
 Therefore our thoughts and minds must function when it comes to interpreting God’s word.

 God himself says, "Come now and let us reason together" (Isaiah 1:18-20).
 If we are to reason together with God, surely we must have our minds switched on, and we must be thinking about what God says.